Jadens-arc/jadenarceneaux.com/frontend/content/posts/zed-2.md

 - It has the language server support needed to work with any framework.
 - Plus, it has solid Vim keybindings.

-For any professional developers who want to integrate AI into their workflow, Zed + Gemini 2.5 Pro is a great option.
+For any professional developer looking to integrate AI into their workflow, I can't recommend the Zed and Gemini 2.5 Pro combination enough.
+It's a game changer.